jgarties/cabi-competition/README.md

 Plot a 100% stacked bar chart similar to Capital Bikeshare chart, breaking down ridership by e-bikes and scooters.

-*Takeaway:* Scooters dominate ridershp, but the proportion of e-bikes is growing.
+*Takeaway:* Scooters dominate ridership, but the proportion of e-bikes is growing.

 ``` r